heistp/irtt/README.md

 ## TODO and Roadmap

-Definitely (in order of importance)...
+Definitely (in order of priority)...

+- Document JSON format
 - Implement server received packets feedback (to distinguish between upstream and downstream packet loss)
 - Allow specifying two out of three of interval, bitrate and packet size to the client
 - Refactor packet manipulation to improve maintainability and prevent multiple validations
-- Add a subcommand to the CLI to convert JSON to CSV
 - Improve robustness and security of public servers:
 	- Add bitrate limiting
 	- Improve server close by repeating close packets up to some limit